Tauranga Womens Indoor Hockey Team

 • Tournament spaces may be offered to those who have not had a tournament opportunity in 2024.

-• Spaces may be held for guest player/s with Indoor Hockey knowledge/experience - this is with the view to broaden the uptake of indoor specific skill acquisition and enhance the ability for practical tactical implementation.
+• *Spaces may be held for guest player/s or players with Indoor Hockey knowledge/experience - this is with the view to broaden the uptake of indoor specific skill acquisition and enhance the ability for practical tactical implementation.

 Equipment